jrosener9/Practical-HW1/README.md

 Remember to update [form.md](form.md) with the transaction ID of the first transaction of the atomic transfer.
 ```
+## Step 6 - Create An Ethereum Account and Fund It

+**Task:** Create an Ethereum account, get some test ETH, and report the address in [form.md](form.md).

+To conclude this assignment we will set up an account on the Ethereum blockchain like we did on the Algorand blockchain in step 1.
+These credentials will be used in later assignments which work on Ethereum.

+## Step 6.1 - Set up your Ethereum Wallet

+To create your account and wallet, we will be using [Metamask](https://metamask.io/).
+We will primarliy be working with the ETH Goerli Testnet.
+Note: If you already have a metamask account, feel free to continue using that.
+However, please keep in mind to use the Testnet at all times when working on assignments.
+Otherwise, you're welcome to create another Metamask account.

+## Step 6.2 - Set up your Alchemy Account

+Alchemy's API enables us to connect to the Ethereum blockchian (in our case, specifically, the Goerli testnet blockchain).
+Generating your own API key will enable you do get test ETH and do transactions.
+Refer to instructions here (https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-key) to generate your own Alchemy API key.

+## Step 6.3 - Get some test ETH

+We need gas fees to conduct transactions on the blockchain.
+Thus, we need to load up on some test ETH before we can start making transactions.
+Use this [faucet](https://goerlifaucet.com/) to add some test ETH to your account.
+You can see the test ETH being added on your MetaMask account.

 ### Going Further (helpful info for HW 2)